 How is kombucha made?

 If you’re starting completely from scratch, there are three general steps in the kombucha making process.
-We dive into the nitty gritty details here, but for the sake of you understanding the general process, it goes something like this:
+We dive into the process of how to make kombucha here, but the general process goes something like this:

-- Make your SCOBY (1 to 4 weeks): sugar + tea + starter tea (like a store bought bottle of kombucha).
-You’ll put this all into a big glass or ceramic container, cover it with a cloth so no bugs come stealing your juice, and forget about it.
+- Make your SCOBY (1 to 4 weeks): You’ll put this all into a big glass or ceramic container, cover it with a cloth so no bugs come stealing your juice, and forget about it.

-- First Fermentation (about 1 week): sugar + tea + starter tea + SCOBY.
-Again, you’ll cover it, put it in a cupboard, and let it do its thing.
+- First Fermentation (about 1 week): Again, you’ll cover it, put it in a cupboard, and let it do its thing.
 The longer it ferments, the more the sugars are eaten by the bacteria and yeast, the more acidic it becomes…this part is just a tasty balancing act.

-- Second Fermentation (2 to 5 days): tea from the first fermentation + an insy bit of sugary stuff (sugar, honey, fruit, fruit juice).
-You’ll remove the SCOBY and strain out the floaties from your first fermentation, pour the fermented tea into bottles, add a touch of sweetener for the bacteria and yeast to feed on, and seal tightly with a lid.
+- Second Fermentation (2 to 5 days): You’ll remove the SCOBY and strain out the floaties from your first fermentation, pour the fermented tea into bottles, add a touch of sweetener for the bacteria and yeast to feed on, and seal tightly with a lid.
 This is the anaerobic (no oxygen) step, meaning more alcohols and acids are formed.
 The tight seal also prevents carbon dioxide from escaping, and thus the tea becomes carbonated.

 I love researching the history of foods and cuisines, and I was so excited to serve you up some riveting kombucha history today….but….there appears to be just about zilch.
 It looks like kombucha brewing probably began in 250-ish BC China, then made it’s way around Japan and Russia and there was mention of a Korean guy named Kombu and eventually it crept into Germany and finally to America in the 1990s.
 So let’s just call it…**Kombucha, the timeless drink that unites us all** 🙂